-We’re not talking Casper the friendly ghost here, we mean proper haunted houses and bone-chilling theme parks.
-If you fancy a very frightening October 31st, here are the best places to go.
+Ghouls, skeletons, witches and zombies – Halloween is one of the scariest nights in the calendar.
+Want to celebrate it in style?
+Here’s our pick of the best places to spend a Halloween holiday.
+We’re not talking Casper the friendly ghost either, we mean haunted houses and bone-chilling theme parks.
+So, if you fancy a very frightening October 31st, read on for the best places to go…

 Rose Hall Great Home, Jamaica

-Island Of The Dolls, Mexico
+The Island of the Dolls, Mexico

 These deserted woods located just two hours outside of Mexico City will fuel your worst nightmares.
 Thousands of mutilated dolls hang from the trees and hide among the branches like something straight out of a creepy horror film.
 They were put there by a reclusive man who once lived at the site and believed the dolls would calm the ghost of a little girl who drowned in the nearby canal.
 He claimed to hear her screams and footsteps in the darkness.
 Even after the man’s death, many people who visit the woods say they can hear whispers in the night and feel the creepy dolls’ eyes following them.
-Jeepers!

 Find out more about our holidays to Mexico